HasanHammadDev/Login-Page-React-Typescript/README.md

 `VITE_REACT_APP_API_ENDPOINT`=YOUR_APP_API_ENDPOINT

-And you will need to add the following environment variables to your .env file in the server directory.
+And you will need to add the following environment variables to your .env file in the root directory.

 `PORT`=3000